What Should You Do If Accused of Burglary?

 How to Defend a Burglary Case?

-There are different charges of California Penal Code 459 PC burglary.
-One can be what is called a commercial burglary.
+California Penal Code 459 PC burglary charges different types.
+One type is commercial burglary.
 For example, if you break into a store or somebody's car and steal their property, I'd characterize that in California as second-degree burglary.

-First-degree burglary, and what I want to talk about how to defend, is residential burglary.
-That's when you go into somebody's house – either the person is home, or they're not.
+First-degree burglary, which I want to discuss how to defend, is residential burglary.
+It occurs when you go into somebody's house—either the person is home, or they're not.

 If somebody is home, they consider it a violent felony, a strike, and you serve 85% of the time.
 If somebody is not home, you can get 50% credit for any jail or prison time that you end up doing in the case.